gmcninch-tufts/math51-spring2022/resources/Math051-2022-Spring-course-syllabus.md

   semester your total score will be determined as the average of your homework scores.

-  Late problem sets can be submitted for an additional 2 days following the posted due date, subject to a 10% point reduction.
-Of course, if there are extenuating circumstances, *let us know*.
+  Late problem sets can be submitted by the end of the next day following the posted due date, subject to a 10% point reduction. *If there are extenuating circumstances, let us know*.

   Please see the `Course Resources` documents for more information on [gradescope].